learn-academy-2023-charlie/tic-tac-toe-spontaneous-instructors/README.md

 - As a user, if there are no more squares available, I can see a notice telling me that the game has ended.
+  - branch: full
   - create a variable `full` to store filtering the squares array for a null value
   - pass `full` as prop to Message component
   - create conditional rendering to display that the battle has ended when the length of the array is less than 1

 - As a user, I can click on a restart button that will clear the game board.
+  - create a component `Button` that will be called on the Message
+  - onclick will be added to trigger custom function
+  - create a function that will create a null array and reset `firstOpp` to true

 ### 🏔 Stretch Goals